 Bankas’ solo and chamber music performances have been featured on CJRT, CFMX, CBC and NPR radio networks.
 He has recorded on Fidelis, Analekta, Radioservis and CBC labels.
 His performances have received high critical acclaim:

-“Atis Bankas’s phenomenal technique allowed him to portray the original flavour of the traditional classical repertoire, creating a profound impact for this concert; in the Haydn concerto Atis Bankas’ technical mastery was very impressive.
-Though his wonderful technical abilities he was able to present the beauty of the classical genre employing his musical mastery and warmth of his sound…” KOREAN CULTURE MAGAZINE
+“Atis Bankas’s phenomenal technique allowed him to portray the original flavour of the traditional classical repertoire… he was able to present the beauty of the classical genre employing musical mastery and warmth of his sound…” KOREAN ART & CULTURE MONTHLY MAGAZINE

 “A brilliant technique and profound musicianship are combined in the artistry of the Lithuanian born violinist, Atis Bankas” ESTONIAN DAILY